Skip to main content

 }

 Having called replaceLast<int> and replaceList<slice> will result in TWO generated asm (fift) functions.
-Actually, they mostly remind "template" functions.
-At each unique invocation, function's body is fully cloned under a new name.
+They mostly remind template functions.
+The function's body is fully cloned under a new name at each unique invocation.

 There may be multiple generic parameters: